rkc7h/ithriv/backend/README.md

 ### Setting up Mailtrap
-To test email integration set up an account with [Mailtrap](https://mailtrap.io/) In your instance config, set your username and password.
+To test email integration set up an account with [Mailtrap](https://mailtrap.io/) In your instance config, set your sname and password.
 You can find these values in your Mailtrap account in the settings portion of your inbox; you will not find these values in your general account settings as the username and password are specific to each inbox you create.

 MAIL_USERNAME = "numbersandletters"